What Humans Can Actually Eat | Part II

 Paranthropus boisei, the “Nutcracker Man,” shows carbon-13 values indicating heavy C4 plant consumption, likely from sedges and grasses.
 But Paranthropus wasn’t our ancestor.
 It was a contemporary hominin that took a different evolutionary path.
 It developed massive jaws and enormous grinding teeth.
 Homo developed larger brains and smaller guts.
 These are distinct adaptations to distinct diets.

 Paranthropus represents an evolutionary dead end.
 Not as judgment, but as biological fact.
 The dietary strategy it pursued, while successful for a time, didn’t produce descendants that survived to the present.
-Needless to say, that lineage didn’t continue.
+That lineage didn’t continue.

 At Dolní Věstonice, Czech Republic, 30,000 years ago, archaeologists found evidence of seasonal dietary shifts.
 Summer: increased nut and plant remains.
 Winter: almost exclusive reliance on mammoth and reindeer, meaning heavy fat consumption when plant foods became unavailable.